lauradahlberg/covid-19_analysis_NC/README.md

 This dataset is in the data directory, and does not update automatically.<br> Dataset was last updated on 2020-12-27. <br>
 <br>
 The other dataset (MECK_COVID_Cases_Restricted_Detailed_12312020.csv), was based on the "Centers for Disease Control and Prevention, COVID-19 Response.
 COVID-19 Case Surveillance Data Access, Summary, and Limitations (version 12-31-2020)" To access this dataset you need to request permission from the [CDC](https://data.cdc.gov/Case-Surveillance/COVID-19-Case-Surveillance-Restricted-Access-Detai/mbd7-r32t) <br>
-CDC disclousure: "The CDC does not take responsibility for the scientific validity or accuracy of methodology, results, statistical analyses, or conclusions presented."
+CDC disclosure: "The CDC does not take responsibility for the scientific validity or accuracy of methodology, results, statistical analyses, or conclusions presented."
 <br>
 <br>